mykeels/x-microfrontends/README.md

 x-microfrontends is an open-source project that demonstrates the concept of microfrontends by building a Twitter clone with seven (7) separate React projects that seamlessly work together to create a complete web application.

+I built this as a demo for my ["Scaling teams with Microfrontends - Every CTO's dream"](https://www.papercall.io/talks/254933/children/254934) talk at SysConf 2023.

 See [Demo](https://mykeels.github.io/x-microfrontends).

 ## Table of Contents